 Of course, those benefits can accrue no matter which lender you choose.
-So what’s special that you might like about Payoff’s offering?
+So what’s special that you might like about Happy Money’s offering?
 Here are some headline benefits:

 - Competitive interest rates – an annual percentage rate (APR) between 5.99% and 24.99%, depending on how creditworthy you are.

 - You don’t harm your credit score when you ask for an initial quote.
-Payoff starts the process with a “soft” inquiry, which doesn’t affect your score.
+Happy Money starts the process with a “soft” inquiry, which doesn’t affect your score.
 There should be a single “hard” inquiry if you complete the process, but that’s inevitable regardless of your lender.

 - Continuing telephone access to US-based advisers who can help with debt issues, plus plenty of online advice.

 - No late fees, though you can expect an origination fee.